chudisoft/Online-Web-Tutorials/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank microverse for this __wonderful__ opportunity.
+I would like to thank [microverse](https://microverse.org) for this __wonderful__ opportunity.

+I would also like to thank [Lato](https://www.latofonts.com/) for the opportunity to use their fonts.

+I would also like to thank [Cindy Shin in Behance](https://www.behance.net/adagio07) for the opportunity to use their design.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>